Drive sales on autopilot with ecommerce-focused featuresSee Features

 With open rates at around 80% higher than single send emails, drip campaigns’ knack for delivering the right message at the right time to the right person really pays off.

 Rather than crudely blasting people with random and irrelevant sales pitches, marketers are using subtle, sophisticated drip campaigns to nurture leads, re-engage lost customers, upsell, promote regular communication with their communities, and more.

 This article digs deeper into what drip campaigns actually are, as well as presenting some email drip campaign ideas so you can conduct them yourself.
 It also includes some great examples of other businesses effectively using drip campaigns – because companies that excel at drip campaigns have been shown to generate 80% more sales at 33% lower costs.

 Will you be joining them?

-Simply put, a drip campaign is a series of relevant, perfectly-timed messages that are sent to customers automatically, triggered by their behavior.
+Simply put, the drip campaign definition is a series of relevant, perfectly-timed messages that are sent to customers automatically, triggered by their behavior.
 It is certainly one of the highest-converting email marketing examples.

 A drip campaign goes by many names, such as drip marketing, drip email service, and drip autoresponder, the idea is to nudge, remind, engage, and send interesting content in a friendly, non-committal manner while keeping the messages as personal and relevant as possible.

 By keeping track of your customers’ behavior and preferences over time, you will be able to sell exactly when they are ready to buy, without the in-your-face, ‘pushy’ kind of marketing that can quickly lead to people unsubscribing.

 Drip campaigns are effective for more than simply closing sales, however.
 What is drip marketing useful for?
 Well, depending on your overall goals, you can use drip campaigns for things like: